-Our research and thesis topics comprise the following areas:
+Our research and work are focused in the following areas:

 New forms of buildings and technologies require new components, systems, and improved calculation processes.